Changelog

 enforce_callback_issuerunset and the provider advertisesauthorization_response_iss_parameter_supported = TRUE. - Has native RFC 8707

-valueandvaluesconstraints whenclaims_validationis enabled, not just presence ofessential = TRUEclaims. - Warns when callers request
+valueandvaluesconstraints whenclaims_validationis enabled, not just presence ofessential = TRUEclaims. - Defaults enforceable OIDC claim requests to

-essentialor value-constrained OIDC claims but leaveclaims_validationat its default"none", since those claim requests are otherwise not checked client-side. - Carries the same effective requested scopes through the whole login flow.
+claims_validation = "warn"when callers requestessentialor value-constrained claims and do not setclaims_validationexplicitly, so claim mismatches are surfaced by default unless callers opt out withclaims_validation = "none". - Carries the same effective requested scopes through the whole login flow.
 If

 openidis auto-added to the authorization request, the sealed state payload, token-response scope validation, and introspection scope validation now use that same effective scope set. - Uses a validated ID token